 Electrical Engineering Technology (ELET) graduates find employment in many sectors of the economy.
-Almost any aspect of communications, electronic instrumentation, computer applications, computer networking, electric power generation and distribution, or consumer electronics has a need for graduates with an understanding of the applications of electrical technology.
+Almost any aspect of communications, electric instrumentation, power generation and distribution, computer applications and networking, or consumer electronics has a need for graduates with an understanding of the applications of electrical technology.

 Career Examples include

 Systems Design for a telecommunications company

 Avionics Control Systems for aircraft programs

 Applications Design for HVAC and building power-control systems.

 The upper division (junior and senior years) of the Electrical Engineering Technology Program is also offered as a part-time, individual access, B.S.E.T.
 Degree completion program to address the needs of working adults.
 The program is the same as the on-campus program; the program content, objectives and outcomes are identical to the on-campus offerings.

 However, the program is designed to meet the academic needs of individuals who currently hold the Associate in Applied Science Degree (AAS) in an appropriate field of study, but cannot attend classes on campus.